mist-devel/mist-binaries/cores/vic20/readme.txt

 files with and without load address you can choose that via OSD.
 A few glitches are visible.
 I don't know if its due to my changes or were already in the original core.

+Multipart cartridges:
+To run multipart crt's turn on "CRT with load address:yes" and load the lower part first.
+Use the Tosec crt's without the [a] as those have the load address removed.
+Load the $4000 or $6000 part first and then the $A000 part.
+The $A000 crt will trigger a reset and starts the game.